Policy on Export Controls

 Purpose

-While the purpose of research, scholarship, and education at the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") is to ultimately share information and new knowledge, there are times when access to certain data or certain laboratory spaces should be restricted for confidentiality, export compliance, national security, safety, and/or other security reasons.
-To that end this policy establishes a framework for identifying certain activities, research, and/or research space that requires additional security precautions for export controls compliance or additional procedures to comply with U.S. sanctions, laws, and regulations.
+While the purpose of research, scholarship, and education at the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") is to ultimately share information and new knowledge, there are times when access to certain items, data, or laboratory spaces should be restricted for confidentiality, export compliance, national security, safety, and/or other security reasons.
+To that end, this policy establishes a framework for identifying certain activities, research, and research spaces that requires additional security precautions for export controls compliance or additional procedures to comply with U.S. sanctions, laws, and regulations.

-U.S. export control laws govern the transfer of controlled information, items, and technologies to foreign countries and foreign persons for national security purposes.
-The regulations also seek to further U.S. foreign policy through the administration of trade/economic sanctions.
-Export control regulations can control everything from technology and data to economic transactions and business partnerships.
+U.S. export control laws govern the transfer of controlled information, items, and technologies to foreign countries and foreign persons from the national security standpoint.
+The regulations also seek to further U.S. foreign policy through the administration of economic and trade sanctions.
+Export control regulations can control everything from tangible items, data, and services to financial transactions and business partnerships.

-All University personnel (including faculty, staff, visiting scholars, and students) and individuals or entities acting on behalf of the University are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All University personnel (including faculty, staff, visiting scholars, and students) and individuals or entities acting on behalf of the University are responsible for complying with this policy and familiarizing themselves with its contents and provisions.

 Policy